OdaiGH/votp/CONTRIBUTING.md

 username will be referred to later as 'YOUR_GITHUB_USERNAME'.
 Change it accordingly in the steps below.)

-1. Fork https://github.com/odaigh/totp using GitHub's interface to your own account.
+1. Fork https://github.com/odaigh/votp using GitHub's interface to your own account.
    Let's say that the forked repository is at `https://github.com/YOUR_GITHUB_USERNAME/v` .
-2. Clone the main totp repository https://github.com/odaigh/totp to a local folder on your computer, say named vtl/ (`git clone https://github.com/odaigh/totp vtl`)
+2. Clone the main votp repository https://github.com/odaigh/votp to a local folder on your computer, say named vtl/ (`git clone https://github.com/odaigh/votp vtl`)
 3. `cd vtl`
 4. `git remote add pullrequest https://github.com/YOUR_GITHUB_USERNAME/v`
    NB: the remote named `pullrequest` should point to YOUR own forked repo, not the